 How can I get involved outside the classroom?

-At UCM, we value engaging learning experiences that include student involvement and service-learning projects.
+At UCM, we value engaging learning experiences that include study abroad trips, internships, and service-learning projects.

 - The Anthropology Club